siddhartha-gadgil/LTS2019/_reports/shafil/shafil.md

 4. `PathWithProof` function returns a **simple path** between  two vertices if there is a path with proof or Nothing if there is no path.
 Here a path is represented as a List of vertices that were traversed.
 5. Most of the functions used are not total, and they will work properly only as long as the **adjacency matrix of a simple graph** is given as input.
 6. The file [Graphexamples.idr](https://github.com/siddhartha-gadgil/LTS2019/blob/master/Code/Graphexamples.idr) has a few examples of how to use these functions.
+## GCD of integers
+1.The file [GCDZZ.idr](https://github.com/siddhartha-gadgil/LTS2019/blob/master/Code/GCDZZ.idr) has a function `gcdZZ` which returns the gcd of two integers with proof given that not both of them are zero